Saideepthimolugari25/Deepthi_Sonu/README.md

 # Deepthi_Sonu
-This is for pull and fetch
+This is for pull and fetch for trigger